drand/drand/docs/SECURITY.md

 #### Front Running

+1. **Passive Adversary Scenario**

-**Scenario**: An attacker that is able to listen passively on the traffic between nodes (if TLS is not used - which is not a recommened setup) OR that is able to listen to plaintext traffic from the network of a threshold of nodes might be able to see a threshold number of partial beacons before any other honest nodes.
+An attacker that is able to listen passively on the traffic between nodes (**if** TLS is not used - which is not a recommended setup) OR that is able to listen to plaintext traffic from the network of a threshold of nodes might be able to see a threshold number of partial beacons before any other honest nodes.

-**Consequence**: The attacker in such position is able to aggregate the final beacon of the current round before any other drand nodes.
-The attacker doesn't have to submit the beacon to the relay node and can already use the beacon for the application that uses drand.
-The delay between the time the attacker has the final beacon and the other nodes have it depends on the network connectivity between the drand nodes.
-Under normal circumstances, given a global passive listener attacker (which is arguably a strong model), the delay between the time the attacker computes the final beacon and the application's end users receive it from the relay network is on the order of hundreds of ms: the time that at least a drand nodes computes the final beacon plus the time it sends it to a relay node plus the relay network distribute it to the end-users.
-Given the relative low frequency of randomness generation rounds (e.g. ~15s, 30s...), such a relatively small delay should not given any advantage to an adversary.
-Applications using drand should be using the round number as a marker and not the time accuracy which may not be granular enough for some applications.
+Consequence: The attacker in such position is able to aggregate the final beacon of the current round before any other drand nodes.
+However, the advantage should as most as half of the RTT of the slowest of the link between the honest drand nodes.
+Drand end users should be using the round number as a marker and not the time accuracy which may not be granular enough for some applications.

+2. **Active Adversary Scenario**:

+Assuming the threshold is 50%+1, an adversary tries to "take down" N/2 drand nodes by either running a DoS on those, or block outgoing traffic from these drand nodes.

+Consequence: The adversary becomes the node that can decide whether to aggregate the final beacon of the current round or not, because the rest of the still alive nodes will send their partal beacons to the adversary but the adversary does not send its, effectively becoming the last "missing piece" to create the final beacon.
+The adversary has the choice to release now or later the final beacon and the adversary can already use the final beacon for the application while the rest of the network does not know it yet.

 #### DoS the drand network